-- A student entering the Master's program is expected to have at least a "B" grade average in an honours Mathematics or Computer Science program from an accredited university and have had the necessary undergraduate prerequisites for the graduate courses he/she intends to take
+- A student entering the Master's program is expected to have at least a "B" grade average in an Honours Bachelor of Mathematical Sciences program from an accredited university and have had the necessary undergraduate prerequisites for the graduate courses they intend to take.

 Interested students are encouraged to contact potential supervisors directly and before submitting an application for graduate study.

 The first step in the application process is to complete the online graduate studies application form.

 After you have submitted the online form along with the required $100 CAD application fee, you will be provided with an online account where you can complete the remaining steps of the application process which include uploading the required supporting documents and monitoring the status of your application.

 After you have submitted the online application form, you can access your account here.
 Any change in your application status will be reflected in this portal.

 - An electronic reference form will be automatically sent by email to the references you identify on the graduate studies application form

 - This form is requested in support of the applicant's ability to undertake advanced study and research